recordrig/for-the-record/README.md

 While actively developing features which rely on external API's, such as Stripe's, it might be useful to opt-out of this "offline mode" and connect directly to the Stripe testing API's so that you can get feedback to your code changes quickly, as you are developing.

-In those situations, omit the `process.env.NODE_ENV !== "production"` check where you'd normally run your offline mode code, and add the required API keys to a file in the root of the project named `.env.local`.
+First, add the required API keys to a file in the root of the project named `.env.local`.
 In the case of Stripe, the file would look something like:

 ```
 # Stripe keys